meizabel/documentation/java/commands.md

 the type of its message.
 When we speak about a **command** as a typed thing, we refer to the message of the command.

 The context contains attributes common for all commands.
-A command message can hold any valid protobuf message.
+A command message is a protobuf message:

 ``````java
 message MyCommand {